-Nadav Kosovsky, Automation team leader at Capriza: “After moving the workload into AWS using the Spotinst Jenkins plugin I can now fully focus on developing automations instead of investigating issues originating in faulty infrastructure (solved by moving back into AWS) or load balancing the Jenkins jobs due the shortage of compute capacity, The Jenkins plugin does all of that for me, scaling up and down more slaves when there is higher demand and a longer jobs queue.”
+Nadav Kosovsky, Automation team leader at Capriza: “After moving the workload into AWS using the Spotinst Jenkins plugin I can now fully focus on developing automation instead of investigating issues originating in faulty infrastructure (solved by moving back into AWS) or load balancing the Jenkins jobs due the shortage of compute capacity, The Jenkins plugin does all of that for me, scaling up and down more slaves when there is higher demand and a longer jobs queue.”

-Shay Peretz, Devops Manager at Capriza: “ultimately Spotinst has enabled us to significantly increase the speed of our monitoring system, We can run and monitor our customer’s applications at faster rates allowing us to provide a better service to our customers at a significantly lower costs, leading to higher profitability and customer satisfaction.”
+Shay Peretz, DevOps Manager at Capriza: “ultimately Spotinst has enabled us to significantly increase the speed of our monitoring system, We can run and monitor our customer’s applications at faster rates allowing us to provide a better service to our customers at a significantly lower costs, leading to higher profitability and customer satisfaction.”